johnyi0826/linkedin_scrape/README.md

 Step 5:

 Leave the PC there and when the program finished, the output file "result.csv" will be in the same directory as the input file

+If there is more than one title for a person in current company, the the different info of "Title" and "Period" field will be divided by ";"